InvirganceDocumentation/convirgance-docs/docs/transforming-data.md

 Transformations let you modify your data as it flows through your application.
 Think of them as a pipeline where each step can clean, enrich, or reshape your data.
 Common uses include converting data types (like turning strings into numbers), grouping related records together (similar to SQL GROUP BY), or adding computed fields.
 This allows you to adapt data from one format or structure to another without loading everything into memory at once.

-## Core Interfaces and Classes

-- **Transformer**: The base interface for applying transformations to JSON objects lazily during iteration.
-- **IdentityTransformer**: A specialized transformer that guarantees one output record per input record, allowing modifications to individual records.
-- **CoerceStringsTransformer**: Converts string values into other data types, such as `Integer`, `Double`, and `Boolean`.
-- **InsertKeyTransformer**: Adds or modifies a key-value pair in JSON objects.
-- **SortedGroupByTransformer**: Groups JSON objects based on specified fields, assuming the data is already sorted.
-- **UnsortedGroupByTransformer**: Groups JSON objects on specified fields without requiring prior sorting.

 ## Transformer Interface

 The `Transformer` interface provides a way to lazily apply transformations to JSON objects.

-### Key Method

-- `Iterable<JSONObject> transform(Iterable<JSONObject> iterable)`: Lazily transforms a collection of JSON objects.

 ### Usage Example